 Swedish credit institutions mainly finance themselves through deposit-taking and lending to the general public, lending to each other, holding interest-bearing securities, trading in derivatives and issuing interest-bearing securities (bonds and certificates).
-In this context, Swedish banking has a high proportion of market funding when seen in an international context, with Swedish banks obtaining around 52 per cent of their funding via the markets.5 In cases where there is a risk of serious disruption to the Swedish financial system, the government may provide support to credit institutions, as discussed in Section III.
+In this context, Swedish banks have a high proportion of market funding when seen in an international context, with Swedish banks obtaining around 50 per cent of their funding via the markets.[2]
+In cases where there is a risk of serious disruption to the Swedish financial system, the government may provide support to credit institutions.